adzerk/audience-ios-objc-sdk/docs/README_BODY.md

 ### Send a track event

+A tracking event will log an user action in Velocidi's CDP.

 In order to send a tracking event, create an instance of `VSDKTrackingEvent`.
 Then, call the singleton instance of `VSDKVelocidi` and use the `track` method.

 __Swift__